How It Works

 A cryptographic proof for particular code execution on Fluence.
 Every function execution is accompanied with this proof produced by Fluence’s Marine WebAssembly runtime.
 These proofs are validated by nodes participating in follow-on execution and included in Proof of Processing.

-Proof of Resource Allocation
+Proof of Capacity

-The Fluence network can be thought of as a global set of interconnected nodes, each of which runs AquaVM and Marine, capable of receiving commands for deploying and executing code locally and collaborating with other nodes as specified by the received algorithm.
+The Fluence network can be thought of as a global set of interconnected nodes, each of which runs AquaVM and Marine, capable of receiving commands for deploying and executing code locally and collaborating with other nodes as specified by the received Cloudless Function.
 Most of these nodes are constantly involved in economic activity: they monitor and enter into Deals, form new Subnets or adjust participation in Subnets, install applications as specified by Deals, coordinate execution and serve incoming requests.
 They also produce proofs of the execution and submit them as specified by proof algorithms to receive rewards.